 Citrus trees prefer sandy, loamy soil with a slightly acidic pH.
 Satsumas are adaptable to different soil conditions such as rocks or clay, but will not tolerate salty or alkaline soils.
 The soil must have good drainage.

 Satsuma trees need ample water, so plan on consistent and deep watering throughout the growing season.
 After planting, water every two to three days, and then once every week to ten days thereafter during the growing season.
 If you are experiencing a dry spell, watering will need to be more frequent to keep the soil moist.

 Temperature and Humidity

-Although satsumas are more cold-hardy than other citrus trees, they still need consistently warm temperatures during their growing season.
-Cool winters and hot, humid summers produce the best fruit harvest.
+Although Satsumas are more cold-hardy than other citrus trees, they still need consistently warm temperatures during their growing season.
+Cool (not cold) winters and hot, humid summers produce the best fruit harvest.

-Mature, dormant trees can easily survive in temperatures down to 14 degrees Fahrenheit during the winter.
-If temperatures dip lower than this, or you have a young tree, implementing some cold protection strategies is recommended.
+Mature trees can easily survive in short periods down to 14 degrees Fahrenheit during the winter.
+If temperatures dip lower than this, or if you have a young tree, implementing some cold protection strategies is recommended.
 Mounding the base of the trunk with around 2 feet of soil during these times can be beneficial (it should be removed again when the frosts pass).
 Alternatively, you could invest in a trunk wrap.
 Winter temperatures between 25 to 35 degrees Fahrenheit are actually said to enhance the sweetness of the fruits.

 Satsuma trees benefit from regular fertilizing.
 It's best to fertilize in late January to early February when the tree is producing new growth.
 You may use a balanced 8-8-8 citrus fertilizer that contains nitrogen.
-A two-year-old tree can handle one to one and a half pounds of fertilizer.
+A two-year-old tree can handle one to 1.5 pounds of fertilizer.